 However, in the movie, before the police took any action, a mass brawl broke out between two factions of the bikie thieves which resulted in multiple deaths.
-The film tears open a hidden layer of Chinese social fabric and does so in an honest fashion.
+The film tears open a hidden layer of Chinese social fabric and do so in an honest fashion.

-In the film, the leading character Zhou Zenong, a ring leader and bike chief, mistakenly killed a police during a bikie war, thus he became a wanted man.
+In the film, the leading character Zhou Zenong, a ring leader and bike chief, mistakenly killed police during a bikie war, thus he became a wanted man.

-When he learned his head worth 30,000 RMB that he never could manage to obtain, he decided to do something good for the ones he had owned emotional debt, his wife and son.
+When he learned his head was worth 30,000 RMB that he never could manage to obtain, he decided to do something good for the ones he had owned emotional debt, his wife and son.
 Previously he spent years in jail and hadn’t seen them for half a decade.

 But his wife refused to be part of it.

-So he found a hooker who was willing to report his whereabouts to police in his wife’s name on the condition she would be able to secure a portion of the fortune.
+So he found a hooker who was willing to report his whereabouts to the police in his wife’s name on the condition she would be able to secure a portion of the fortune.

 This plot is also based on a true story in which a wanted criminal ran back to his home village in an attempt to let his aunt, who raised him up after his parents passed away, win the award.